-The analysis of this example shows that the identification of a Markov process is sometimes a question of perspective, and also illustrates that Markov processes are elementary building blocks.
+Conclusion : The analysis of this example shows that the identification of a Markov process is sometimes a question of perspective, and also illustrates that Markov processes are elementary building blocks.
+Many non Markovian processes can be constructed from Markov processes.

-3.3 Master equation
+2.3 Master equation